gfarnadi/gfarnadi.github.io/courses/ML/main.md

 ## Course Format
 Due to the online nature of the semester, this course will be given as a [flipped classroom]().
 It is an instructional strategy where students learn the material before they come to class.
 The material will be a mix of readings and video capsules.
 Class time is reserved for more active activities such as problem solving, demonstrations, and questions-answering.
 In addition, class time will contain a short summary of the week's material.

+## Feedback
+Please use this [form]() to provide feedback about the course.

+## Prerequisites
+Basic knowledge of statistics, and Python programming as well as mathematical maturity will be assumed.